 Information for Pupils and Parents of MACS – Accessing work via Google Classroom and Oak National Academy

 Google Classroom is the principle point of communication for online tasks and Blended Learning at MACS.
 This does not mean that other resources or websites cannot be used to support learning, but teachers should communicate and share the links to these via their relevant Google Classroom page.
 If your child does not have access to a Google Classroom for a subject they should, in the first instance, check with their teacher for relevant codes and access information.

-Live-streaming and Video Conferencing: Guidance and Receiving Parental Consent
+Live-streaming and Video Conferencing: Guidance